 - Update plugins, themes, and software — Outdated software is the leading cause of website security breaches.
 Update your CMS, plugins, and dependencies promptly.
 Always back up before updating, and test on a staging environment if possible.

-- Check page speed — Run your important pages through Site Speed Check to catch performance regressions.
+- Check page speed — Run your important pages through a page-speed tool (PageSpeed Insights, WebPageTest, or any equivalent) to catch performance regressions.
 New content, larger images, or additional scripts can slowly degrade load times.
 Google uses page speed as a ranking factor, so this directly affects your SEO.

 - Check backups — Verify that your automated backups are running and that you can actually restore from them.
 A backup you can't restore from is no backup at all.
 Test a restore at least once a quarter.